MicroEJ/docs/ApplicationDeveloperGuide/bon.rst

 Timer & TimerTask
 ~~~~~~~~~~~~~~~~~

-A `Timer`_ defines a single Java thread in charge of scheduling
+A `Timer`_ defines a single thread in charge of scheduling
 `Runnable`_ objects from the `TimerTask`_ class.
 All `TimerTask`_
 are executed sequentially, according to their schedule.
 A `Timer`_ does
 its best effort to schedule the `TimerTask`_ appropriately, which depends